Gatlinburg fire victims: Houses destroyed, relatives missing

 Gary Owenby was born and raised in Gatlinburg.
 His final memories of his home included dousing it with water to try to save it from the raging inferno.

-"You could see the fire coming down the ridge," Owenby told HLN on Tuesday.
+"You could see the fire coming down the ridge," Owenby told HLN.
 "And as it grew closer, we were watering the house down, packing, stowing stuff in the car, trying to get the animals."

 He has no idea if it worked; Owenby fled to an emergency shelter.
 On Tuesday, standing outside in the rain, he seemed more grateful than distraught.